anakic/querystorm-docs/docs/Automation/Automation_with_dotnet.md

 ![Creating a workbook project](../Images/creating_workbook_project.gif)

-This will create a project and prepare `module.config` and `app.cs` files that we can use as the starting point for out workbook application.
+This will create a project and prepare `module.config` and `app.cs` files that we can use as the starting point for our workbook application.

 When this project is built, the output files (.dll and .manifest) will be stored inside the workbook, and the runtime will automatically load the project.
 Each time an Excel workbook is opened, the QueryStorm runtime inspects it to see if there's a **compiled** workbook application inside it.
 If it finds one, it loads it along with the workbook.
 When the workbook is closed, the application is unloaded with it.